June 17-19, 2017 – Sunday

 The downhill continued for the next couple of hours.
 It verged on dangerous for a stretch when we discovered that the dry leaves were hiding small, round nuts underneath.
 This gave the same effect as if we had been walking on marbles.
 Downhill.
 With switch-backs.
 Quite a few of us fell on our butts as our feet rolled wildly on top of the nuts.

 We survived the nut forest and continued downhill.
 It was a constant downhill and it was steep.
 I used my poles to relieve pressure on my knees (as did most people) and for once I felt comfortable with the pace.
 Of course, keeping the pace meant that I didn’t stop for photos.
-Therefore I have no pictures of the nut forest, or the switchback, or the steep descents.
+Therefore I have no pictures of the nut forest, or the switchbacks, or the steep descents.
 It is a shame, as it really was interesting to see.
 The forest gave welcome shade but as we neared the valley floor the temperature went up.
-It was last afternoon when we finally broke out of the forest and took the last kilometer to the nearest road.
+It was late afternoon when we finally broke out of the forest and took the last kilometer to the nearest road.
 It had been decided to take a bus to the train station rather than hike an additional 30 minutes on the valley floor.
 I was more than happy to agree to this compromise.

 The bus came a twenty minutes later and – with a mad dash for the train connection – we were on our way home.
 It might be a while before Dan can convince me to go hiking with him again.